Board of Directors

 Pamela Washington, Ph.D.

 Pam is a Gifted Specialist in the Webster Groves School District.
 She studies identifying underrepresented populations of students that are gifted.
-Pam is passionate about equity in education and social justice issues and believes We Stories is a solution to bringing literacy and diversity into the lives of young children in a positive and natural way that will shape their lens of the world.
+Pam is an advocate for equity in education and social justice issues and believes We Stories is a solution to bringing literacy and diversity into the lives of young children in a positive and natural way that will shape their lens of the world.
+She was appointed by the State of Missouri to serve on the University of Missouri Commission examining the Diversity and Title IX programs for the university system.
+Pam has also been an adjunct professor at Maryville University.
 She lives in St. Louis with her husband and two daughters.
 Uptown, a story about Harlem, Unstoppable Octobia May and Snowy Day are titles they enjoy reading over and over.